For decades, fans and critics begged for Harper Lee, author of To Kill a Mockingbird, to write another a novel.

 While originally touted as a sequel, Go Set a Watchman is actually a first draft of what would become Too Kill a Mockingbird.
 The seeds of what the Pulitzer Prize-winning work would become are there, but they’re far from polished.
 And while some believe “the new book will demonstrate how editors are the unsung heroes of publishing,” for me it raises a much more fascinating, existential question: who truly owns a fictional character?

 Obviously I don’t mean this in a legal sense since individuals and companies that own trademarks and copyrights can do what they please, but rather in an artistic sense.
-Is Atticus the property of her creator, meaning that Lee, if she had been so inclined, could have done whatever she wanted with him, including evolving or changing his personality to the point that it may detract from the first novel?
+Is Atticus the property of his creator, meaning that Lee, if she had been so inclined, could have done whatever she wanted with him, including evolving or changing his personality to the point that it may detract from the first novel?
 Or do characters, once they are released into the world, belong to the collective populous, particularly those that have such a deep and lasting impact as Atticus Finch?

 When George Lucas created the original Star Wars trilogy, he was hailed as a genius.
 Then, he made three prequels and released special editions of the original films, causing fans and former acolytes to proclaim that he had not only ruined the new films, but also the old ones (“Han shot first”), and therefore, their childhoods in the process.
 Now, Disney has scrapped his ideas for the sequels, in favor of new plots and scripts that they are developing on their own, as well as a slew of other films related to the galaxy far, far away.
 Isn’t it a bit surreal that so many of us believe J.J.
 Abrams, Rian Johnson, and other know this universe and these characters better than their creator, their god?

-Christopher Nolan was seen as infallible after Batman Begins and The Dark Knight but became the enemy in various pockets of the internet when his final Batman film, The Dark Knight Rises, began with the hero taking eight years off, something that the “real” Batman (we won’t even discuss the ending).
+Christopher Nolan was seen as infallible after Batman Begins and The Dark Knight but became the enemy in various pockets of the internet when his final Batman film, The Dark Knight Rises, began with the hero taking eight years off, something that the “real” Batman would never do (we won’t even discuss the ending).
 After getting it so right the first two times, Nolan was now being told he didn’t understand the character at all.
 But every good filmmaker brings his own vision to the screen and Nolan certainly had his reasons for making that choice, even if very few diehards agreed with him.

 The Godfather has grappled with this issue both in print and on screen.
 A decade ago, Random House commissioned the writing of two new novels in The Godfather saga, both written by Mark Weingardner, that supposedly took place within the storylines of the three films, but there were continuity errors galore and instead of improving and enhancing the world of the Corleones, it made it worse.
 Another book, The Family Corleone, focuses on the years not covered in the original novel, and was written by Ed Falco based on a screenplay by original Godfather author Mario Puzo.
 There have long been rumors of Paramount developing another Godfather film (perhaps a prequel) for years, some with Francis Ford Copolla, some without.
 Some fans believe that a new film should ignore Part III or somehow redeem it.